Shillingstone railway station

 Shillingstone railway station was a station on the Somerset and Dorset Joint Railway (S&DJR), serving the village of Shillingstone in the English county of Dorset.
 Shillingstone is the last surviving example of a station built by the Dorset Central Railway (one of the forerunners of the S&DJR).

 The station closed in 1966, when services were withdrawn from the S&DJR route.
-Since 2001, enthusiasts have been working to re-open the station as a heritage railway attraction.
-The main building has now been renovated, and opened to the public as a museum, shop and refreshment room in 2008.
+Since 2001, enthusiasts have been working to reopen the station as a heritage railway attraction.
+The main building has now been renovated and opened to the public as a museum, shop, and refreshment room in 2008.

 History

 The station was opened on 31 August 1863 by the Somerset and Dorset Railway, although planned and designed by one of its two predecessors, the Dorset Central Railway.
 Initial train services were provided by the London and South Western Railway (LSWR).
 In 1875, the Midland Railway and the LSWR together took over a joint lease of the line, forming the Somerset and Dorset Joint Railway.

 At the 'Grouping' of 1923, the Somerset & Dorset Railway Company was dissolved, the lease terminated, and the line and stations became the joint property of the Southern Railway and the London Midland and Scottish Railway companies.

 Shillingstone station became part of the Southern Region of British Railways when the railways were nationalised in 1948.
-The regional boundaries later changed several times and the station was subsequently transferred to the Western Region, the final (January 1963) boundary being somewhere between Shillingstone and Blandford.
+The regional boundaries later changed several times, and the station was subsequently transferred to the Western Region, the final (January 1963) boundary being somewhere between Shillingstone and Blandford.

 After a prolonged run-down of services, including the closure of freight and goods services on 5 April 1965, the station was closed, along with the remaining former S&DJR lines, on 7 March 1966, as a result of the Beeching Axe.
 The station was fully staffed until closure.
 Track-lifting commenced in 1967, Shillingstone being tackled between March and May.
 The signal box and platform shelters were demolished at this time, and the last train through the station was the demolition train, hauled by a small diesel shunter.